 Special Collections in Geology:

-The Natural Sciences Library houses two special collections in geology: the Holter Geotechnical Report Collection and the Sullivan Palynology Reprint Collection.
+The Science Library houses two special collections in geology: the Holter Geotechnical Report Collection and the Sullivan Palynology Reprint Collection.
 Both collections are located in filing cabinets on the Lower Level of the library and may be used in library only.
 If you wish to sign out an item from these collections please speak with a library staff member during the day (8:30am-4:30pm).

 The contents of both collections are listed in the Finding Aids posted below, you may search these pdfs by hitting Ctrl/Cmd and F then typing your key words in the search box.
 Print copies of these Finding Aids are also located in binders on the filing cabinets.

 Holter Geotechnical Report Collection

 Milton Holter generously donated this collection of more than 100 reports to the Science Library in 2011/2012.
 Mr Holter completed degrees in Geological Engineering (BSc) and Geology (MSc) at the University of Saskatchewan before embarking on a long career of consulting on various projects related to western Canadian mineral resources.
 The reports in this collection include landmark assessments of potash deposits in Saskatchewan.
 It is Mr Holter’s expressed wish that these reports contribute to student learning at his alma mater.